Galaxy Spin Transition Driven by the Misalignments between the Protogalaxy Inertia and Initial Tidal Tensors: Summary and Discussion

 Now that the galaxy spin transition has been found to be mainly driven by the initial condition $\tau$, it can also be naturally explained away why the spin transition thresholds depend sensitively on the background cosmology as found in the previous works \citep{lee-etal20,LL20}.
 It will be interesting to explore how differently the degree of misalignments between the protogalaxy inertia and initial tidal fields, $\tau$, are distributed in non-standard cosmologies, and whether or not the difference, if existent, can be used to probe the early universe physics.
 Our future works will be in this direction.

 \acknowledgments

 The IllustrisTNG simulations were undertaken with compute time awarded by the Gauss Centre for Supercomputing (GCS) under GCS Large-Scale Projects GCS-ILLU and GCS-DWAR on the GCS share of the supercomputer Hazel Hen at the High Performance Computing Center Stuttgart (HLRS), as well as on the machines of the Max Planck Computing and Data Facility (MPCDF) in Garching, Germany.
+We thank an anonymous referee whose comments helped us improve the original manuscript.
 JSM acknowledges the support by the National Research Foundation (NRF) of Korea grant funded by the Korean government (MEST) (No. 2019R1A6A1A10073437).
 JL acknowledges the support by Basic Science Research Program through the NRF of Korea funded by the Ministry of Education (No.2019R1A2C1083855).